abejfehr/cubify/README.md

 How to use
 ==========
 Just set the available options in toolbar, upload your image, and assemble your art using the generated blueprint.
+The site can be found [here](http://abefehr.com/cubify/).

 Parameters
 ----------